Porto bucket list

-The Crystal Palace Garden has definitely got one of the best views in Porto, here you can admire many different varieties of trees, fountains and enjoy this unique space with free wifi.
+The Crystal Palace Garden has definitely got one of the best views in Porto, here you can admire many different varieties of trees and fountains and enjoy this unique space with free wifi.

-The Serralves fundation also offer plenty to its visitors.
+The Serralves foundation also offers plenty to its visitors.
 Here you will find not only beautiful gardens and natural green areas but a museum, exhibitions, workshops and more.

 And these are only to mention a few spots.
-Make sure to grab a picnic and head to one Porto’s park for a relax time in this vibrant city.
+Make sure to grab a picnic and head to one of Porto’s parks for a relaxing time in this vibrant city.